 - Flip over so they are cut side down.
 Roast in oven.
-Some people like to roast cut side up, but I prefer down, especially since I removed the seeds and membranes.
+Some people like to roast cut side up, but I prefer down, especially since I removed the seeds and membrane.

 - Meanwhile, when there’s about 10 minutes left of the tomato roast time, heat some olive oil in a pot.

-- Once oil is shimmering, add diced onion and cook until softened.
+- Once oil is ready, add diced onion and cook until softened.

 - Minced garlic goes next.